Himanshu0320/AirBnB-Python-Project/README.md

 •	Remove outliers: Listings with prices > $1,000 were capped to avoid skewed visualizations.

 <h3>2.
 EDA (Exploratory Data Analysis)</h3>

-  1.Room type distribution:
+  <h4>1.
+Room type distribution:</h4>

   •	Visualized the count of each room type using bar plots.

-  •Identified Entire home/apt as the most common room type
+  •	Identified Entire home/apt as the most common room type

+<h4>2.
+Neighborhood group insights:</h4>

+1. Room type distribution:

+	o	Visualized the count of each room type using bar plots.

+	o	Identified Entire home/apt as the most common room type.

-2. Neighborhood group insights:
+4. Neighborhood group insights:

-Analyzed price variations by boroughs.
+	o	Analyzed price variations by boroughs.

-Manhattan had the highest average prices.
+	o	Manhattan had the highest average prices.

-Availability trends:
+7. Availability trends:

-Used heatmaps to show correlations among price, availability_365, number_of_reviews, and beds.
+	o	Used heatmaps to show correlations among price, availability_365, number_of_reviews, and beds.

-Price distribution:
+10. Price distribution:

-Used histograms to show the distribution of prices.
+	o	Used histograms to show the distribution of prices.

-Majority of the listings were priced between $50 - $300.
+	o	Majority of the listings were priced between $50 - $300.

-Host listings:
+13. Host listings:

-Analyzed hosts with multiple listings using boxplots to identify key contributors.
+	o	Analyzed hosts with multiple listings using boxplots to identify key contributors.

-Review behavior:
+16. Review behavior:

-Used pair plots to show relationships between number of reviews, price, and availability.
+	o	Used pair plots to show relationships between number of reviews, price, and availability.

 <h3>3.
 Data Visualization</h3>